este/este/README.md

 - To check app state, just open browser console.
 - With global app state, we don't need IoC container so badly - [SOLID: the next step is Functional](http://blog.ploeh.dk/2014/03/10/solid-the-next-step-is-functional).
 Still DI is relevant for some cases and then use [Pure DI](http://blog.ploeh.dk/2014/06/10/pure-di/).
 - Learn immutable.js, for example [Seq](https://github.com/facebook/immutable-js#lazy-seq).
 Handy even for native arrays and objects.
 For example, get object values: `Seq(RoomType).toSet().toJS()`
-- Even though we can use `import {canUseDOM} from 'react/lib/ExecutionEnvironment'` to detect browser/server, don't do it since it's runtime value.
-Use webpack DefinePlugin to set `process.env.IS_BROWSER` rather, because compilation removes dead code.
-- How to use Closure Tools, [gist](https://gist.github.com/steida/afbc595a1e2f27e925d9)
 - Recommended editors are [sublimetext](http://www.sublimetext.com/) and [atom.io](https://atom.io) ([tips](https://github.com/steida/atom-io-settings)).

 ## FAQ

-#### Why I am seeing warnings and errors when running `npm install`?

-You can completely ignore them since they are coming from optional React Native dependencies as noted [here](https://github.com/facebook/react-native/issues/2655#issuecomment-139826260).
-They will be gone with React Native 0.12 being released.

 #### Why do I get EACCES error during `npm install`?
  This indicates that you do not have permission to write to the directories that npm uses to store packages and commands.
 One possible solution is to change the permission to npm's default directory.